deja-vu-platform/deja-vu/packages/catalog/authoring-cliches.md

 - All form controls should reset themselves on exec success

-## Reactive actions
+## Reactive components

-- The `show-chat` action of the chat cliché is a good example of a reactive action.
+- The `show-chat` component of the chat cliché is a good example of a reactive component.
 It automatically updates whenever a new message for the chat comes in.
 It could be used as an example to follow for the steps below.

-- Actions can be made reactive (i.e. automatically update its contents) by including these things:
+- Components can be made reactive (i.e. automatically update its contents) by including these things:

   - In the clichés `schema.graphql` file: